cpacilio/marvel_continuity/README.md

 - AMS #136 contains a summary page with the events involving the marriage of Dr. Octopus and Aunt May and the war between Doc-Ock and Hammer-head.
 Since I find that the engagement of Aunt May with Doc-Ock is a regrettable sub-plot, I intentionally excluded all the related issues from my reading list.
 Luckily, AMS #136 can be easily read even without that page.
 There is also a one-ballon reference to Aunt May being guarded by Doc-Ock's guards during Gwen's funeral in AMS #123, however it is completely irrelevant to the scope of that issue.
 - in PPSSM Annual #3, Peter works for the Bugle again
 - AMS Annual #13 has great art by John Byrne, and I love how Doc Ock's arms seem to be alive.
 - AMS Annual #15 is a great comic book by any respect.
 Frank Miller's art is nearly perfect, and i love how Spider-Man's mask is drawn after Steve Ditko.
 It is a fine thrilling adventure cherried by a sarcasm on how sensational journalism work.
 It contains the best characterization of The Punisher so far.
 At the end, the Punisher lets himself to be atrested the Police.
+We'll see him next in Daredevil #182.

 ### Marvel Knights